 The investigation committee1 or tribunal2 may, on the application of a party3 or of its own motion, require a witness to attend a hearing4.
 Witnesses must be required to take an oath5, or to affirm, before giving oral evidence at a hearing6.
 Save in the case of vulnerable witnesses7, witnesses: (1) if giving oral evidence-in-chief, shall first be examined by the party calling them8; (2) may be cross-examined by the opposing party9; (3) may be re-examined by the party calling them10; and (4) may at any time be questioned by the committee or tribunal11.
-Any further questioning of the
+Any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.